 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a standard home appliance that we utilize every day.
-The temptation is to consider the convenience of it as something we take for granted, but it’s essential to keep in mind that it’s not a trash can.
-Certain things should never be flushed down the toilet as they can cause blockage from the pipes or damage in sewer lines.
+Toilets are a typical fixture in our homes that we utilize every day.
+We tend to think of the convenience of it for granted, but it’s vital to remember that it’s not a trash can.
+There are certain items that shouldn’t ever be flushed away down the toilet as they can cause blockage from the pipes or damage to sewer pipes.

 Key Takeaways

-- Do not flush certain things in the bathroom because they could block the drain, or cause harm to pipes in the sewer.
+- Avoid flushing certain things into the toilet because they could cause blockages in the drain, or cause the damage of sewer lines.

 - Baby wipes